 Is tikka masala healthy?

 Serve with a small serving of rice and raita and you have a winning protein-packed combo.
 For vegans, I definitely recommend drizzling the Curious Chickpea’s vegan mint and cucumber raita over your rice and some of the curry.
-For vegetarians, I love it with coriander onion raita (recipe will be up in a few days!).
+For vegetarians, plain raita or onion raita would be awesome.

 If you want to lighten up the dish you can also swap out the full-fat coconut cream for non-dairy yogurt, or Greek yogurt if vegetarian.
 Note that I do really recommend full-fat coconut cream for an optimum restaurant-style taste.